saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/colors/+page.md

 <div class="p-10 bg-base-200 rounded-2xl">
   <div class="p-6 bg-base-100 border-2 border-base-300 text-base-content rounded-lg [text-wrap:balance]">
-    This is a dark text on a light background, it should be light text on a dark background in dark mode.
+    This is a dark text on a light background, it changes to light text on a dark background in dark mode.
   </div>
 </div>